Loxwood Pre-school’s Privacy Notice

 - You and your child’s data, including registers are retained 3 years after your child no longer uses the setting, or until our next Ofsted inspection after your child leaves our setting.

 - Medication records and accident records are kept for longer according to legal requirements.

 - Learning journeys are maintained by the setting and available at your request when your child leaves.
 Records are kept and archived in line with our data retention policy.

 - In some cases (child protection or other support service referrals), we may need to keep your data longer, only if it is necessary in order to comply with legal requirements.
 We will only keep your data for as long as is necessary to fulfil the purposes it was collected for and in line with data protection laws.

 Your rights with respect to your data

-- request that we transfer your, and your child’s personal data to another person
+- request that we transfer your and your child’s personal data to another person

-If you are concerned about the way your data is handled and remain dissatisfied after raising your concern with us, you have the right to complain to the Information Commissioner Office (ICO).
-The ICO can be contacted at Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or ico.org.uk/
+If you are concerned about the way your data is handled and remain dissatisfied after raising your concern, you have the right to complain to the Information Commissioner Office (ICO).
+The ICO can be contacted at Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or https://ico.org.uk/.